WebWiz-perer/Chai-Pies.com/README.md

  - **Home:** Leads to main page that gives an overview to the users of what they can expect to see in next few pages.Its mainly who we are.

- - **About Us:** Give users an inbdepth of why are who we are.
+ - **About Us:** Give users an inbdepth of why we are who we are.
 Takes users on a journer of why we started it and what services we offer and what to expect once you visit our cafe.

  - **Menu:** Takes user on a journey to choose from savouries and sweets we offer along with the experience in cafe.